 - QQ (OICQ) - http://www.qq.com/ (Chinese language)

-In the picture to the right, is an example graphic of what ICQ looked like.
-One of the first widely used Internet instant messenger programs.
+The image is an example graphic of what ICQ looked like, which was one of the first widely used Internet instant messenger programs.

-Because the companies supporting and developing IM software are competitors, almost all of the above programs are not compatible with each other.
-This means if you're on AIM and you have a friend using MSN, you'll be unable to talk with each other unless you or your friend gets the same instant messenger.
-Programs such as Trillian and Gaim have been created that allow users to have all instant messengers in the same program; however, they still operate over different networks.
+Because the companies supporting and developing IM software are competitors, there often is no compatibility between them.
+If you're on AIM and have a friend using MSN (Microsoft Network), you cannot talk together.
+Programs like Trillian and Gaim (now called Pidgin) were created to allow users to have any instant messengers in the same program.
+However, these types of programs still operate over different networks.